 Step 5 – Determine additional protections to lower the risk.
 Using the previous example, if you determined the risk of a fire would be high because you are not backing up your data then implementing a nightly data backup would lower your risk.

-Again, these 5 steps are an oversimplified explanation of a Risk Assessment but hopefully it gives you a better understanding of the process.
-The key is to identify the risks that could have major impact to your organization and identify additional protections that could lower the risks.
+Again, these 5 steps are an oversimplified explanation of a Risk Assessment but hopefully, it gives you a better understanding of the process.
+The key is to identify the risks that could have a major impact on your organization and identify additional protections that could lower the risks.

 By now you may be saying to yourself “Okay, I understand the concept of risk but where are the simple and inexpensive tips I can take to secure patient information?”